Global Entry: Enrollment

-To enroll in Global Entry, applicants must first file an application with the U.S. Customs and Border Protection, and then submit to an interview and background check (which checks against multiple databases, including more than a simple TSA PreCheck).
+To enroll in Global Entry, applicants must first file an application with U.S. Customs and Border Protection, and then submit to an interview and background check (which checks against multiple databases, including more than are used for a TSA PreCheck).
+The application includes employment history and residences for the prior five years.
 After submission, applicants must wait for either conditional approval or rejection.
 If conditionally approved, all first-time applicants must schedule an appointment for an interview, photograph and fingerprints.
 The wait for an interview may be months to a year.
 There is no minimum number of international trips required to qualify for the Global Entry program.

-There is a $100 non-refundable fee due at the time of application (before consideration for conditional approval).
-Unlike other trusted traveler programs, like NEXUS, the fee applies to infants and children.
-Some credit cards reimburse this fee to both the cardholder and household family members.During the interview, the applicant's fingerprints are captured and a digital photo is taken.
+There is a non-refundable fee of US$120 due at the time of application (before consideration for conditional approval).
+Children under age 18 are exempt from the fee if their parent or legal guardian is applying at the same time or is already a member.
+Before October 2024, the fee was US$100 for applicants of any age.
+Some credit cards (generally those with relatively high annual fees) reimburse this fee to both the cardholder and household family members.

+During the interview, the applicant's fingerprints are captured and a digital photo is taken.
 Applicants are also given instructions on how to use the automated kiosk.
 The applicant is not always approved on-site, but the interviewing CBP officer makes the final determination and can mark full approval immediately to within 15 minutes or hours later the same day.
-In any case, the program (CBP) sends both an email notification and a letter stating the outcome, and this message is sent immediately upon the interviewing officer's input of decision.
-The email directs applicants to login to their DHS TTP portal to view the outcome (though it is not necessary).
+In any case, the program sends both an email notification and a letter stating the outcome, and this message is sent upon the interviewing officer's input of their decision.
+The email directs applicants to login to their DHS TTP portal to view the outcome.
 The physical letter may contain a membership ID card (typically only included if requested via the DHS TTP web portal).
 However, the card is neither required for any aspect of the program and also cannot be used at kiosks (i.e., a passport is still required).
-If a participant does not receive a card or else needs a replacement, the member requests via the TTP portal.
+If a participant does not receive a card or else needs a replacement, the member may request via the TTP portal.

 An advantage to viewing the status online is that, if approved, the Known Traveler ID ("KTN", required to be provided to participating airlines in order to receive TSA PreCheck) is supplied and may be used immediately.
 Otherwise, the approved applicant has to wait for their KTN in the physically mailed letter.